piximi/documentation/README.md

 # Taking screenshots

+If you'd like to use MacOS native tools, press `shift+command+4` and select the area of the screen to take a screenshot of.
+Open the resulting screenshot in Preview, and annotate using Tools -> annotate options.

-If on MacOS, use Shottr.
+Alternatively, for MacOS, use [Shottr](https://shottr.cc/).
 In the Shottr preferences, change the window screenshot background to `Transparent`.
 Take `Capture active windows` screenshots, which you can find in the Shottr menu bar icon > `... more` submenu.
-Can then add annotations to the screenshot in the popup, such as red rectangles to highlight buttons. `shift+command+S` to save to a custom directory.
+You can then add annotations to the screenshot in the popup, such as red rectangles to highlight buttons. `shift+command+S` to save to a custom directory.

 # Making GIFs

 The following steps assume you're on MacOS:

-1. Use `QuickTimePlayer.app` to create a new screen recording
+1. Use `QuickTimePlayer.app` to create a new screen recording; alternatively press `shift+command+5`, select "Record Selected Portion", set the recording area, and press "Record"
   - If cropping of the video is required, you can use `Davinci Resolve` from the App Store for free
     - `Quick Export` as H.264